-Understanding Indonesia… This is a country of geographical extremes, and undoubtedly one of the world’s most complex single nations.
-Comprising of over 17,000 islands, the archipelago stretches nearly 5200 km along the equator from Banda Aceh, on the tip of Sumatra in the west, to the remote highlands of West Papua in the east.
+Understanding Indonesia… This is a country of geographical extremes, and undoubtedly one of the world’s most complex nations.
+Comprised of over 17,000 islands, the archipelago stretches almost 5200 km along the equator from Banda Aceh, on the tip of Sumatra in the west, to the remote highlands of West Papua in the east.

 Of those many islands three – New Guinea, Borneo and Sumatra – are among the world’s largest.
-While only 6,000 actually have names and less than 1,000 are inhabited.
+But only about 6,000 of those islands actually have names and less than 1,000 are inhabited.

 Understanding Indonesia – Recent History

 The country we know as Indonesia came in to existence on the 17 August in 1945.
 Just two days after the surrender of Japan at the end of World War II.
 When founding President Sukarno seized the moment and declared independence.

 The archipelago was formerly one of the most valuable parts of the Dutch colonial empire and known as the Dutch East Indies.

 The Dutch arrived in the early 1600’s searching for the source of the incredibly lucrative spice trade.
 Controlled at that time by the Portuguese.

 They managed to oust the Portuguese and ultimately established the VOC – or Dutch East India Company.

 The VOC became so powerful that is was basically a state within a state.
 And what many consider as the first truly multi-national conglomerate.
 The VOC was eventually nationalized by the Dutch government, but the ruthless rule of the archipelago did not change much…